AmineDjeghri/awesome-os-setup/windows_workflow/README.md

 - Bing wallpaper: https://www.microsoft.com/en-us/bing/bing-wallpaper?SilentAuth=1&wa=wsignin1.0
 - Pin some folders and drivers, Recycle Bin in the file explorer.
 Fast browsing: right-click on the file explorer in the taskbar to show the shortcut to the pinned folders.
 - Add more Desktop icons (PC, Downloads...): Personalization->themes->desktop icon settings
-- WinAero Tweaker : customize the appearance and behavior of the operating system in a flexible way (context menu)
+- WinAero Tweaker: customize the appearance and behavior of the operating system in a flexible way (context menu)
 - TaskbarX [link] (https://chrisandriessen.nl/taskbarx), also hide Windows taskbar (right click on the taskbar -> taskbar settings-> hide in desktop mode)
 - Fences [link] (https://store.steampowered.com/app/607380/Fences/?l=french) doesn't need steam to autostartup
 - Hide the Windows taskbar (right-click on the taskbar -> taskbar settings).
 You can and make it centered and transparent with [TaskbarX]([https://chrisandriessen.nl/taskbarx)